Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Empirical Evaluation

-Additionally, we also found that FLAMES achieve the highest number of unique fixes among baselines.
-Particularly, RepairLlama, KNOD, and FitRepair contribute 6, 5, and 9 unique fixes, respectively while FLAMES can fix 14 unique bugs.
+\textbf{Unique Fixes.} We found that \ours achieves the highest number of unique fixes among the best baselines for NMT-based (KNOD~\cite{jiang2023knod}), Cloze-based (FitRepair~\cite{xia2023revisiting}) and LLM-based (RepairLLama~\cite{silva2023repairllama}) APR approaches.
+Particularly, RepairLlama, KNOD, and FitRepair contribute 6, 5, and 9 unique fixes, respectively, while FLAMES can fix 14 unique bugs.
 Moreover, there are 85 correct fixes that are not addressed by these four leading techniques.
-By integrating all techniques, we successfully fix 299 bugs.
-This demonstrates that \ours can be combined with other methods to significantly increase the number of correct fixes generated.
+By combining all the techniques, we can successfully fix 299 bugs.
+This shows that \ours can be complementarily used with existing APR methods such as KNOD and FitRepair to significantly increase the number of correct fixes generated.